Memorial Stadium (Seattle): History

 The stadium was designed by Seattle architect George W. Stoddard, also known for his work on the Green Lake Aqua Theater and the south stands of Husky Stadium.
 The stadium opened on September 26, 1947, during a "jamboree" featuring eight of the city's high school football teams.
-Memorial Stadium was dedicated later that year in memory of the Seattle youth who gave their lives in World War II.
+Seattle High School Memorial Stadium was dedicated later that year in memory of the Seattle youth who gave their lives in World War II.
 A memorial wall at the east end is inscribed with the names of over 700 fallen individuals.
-The following year, the stadium hosted first widespread local television broadcast in the Puget Sound region, the Turkey Day high school football game between West Seattle and Wenatchee.
+The following year, the stadium hosted the first widespread local television broadcast in the Puget Sound region: the Turkey Day high school football game between West Seattle and Wenatchee, televised on November 25 by KRSC-TV (later KING-TV).

 The stadium was the venue for much of the opening ceremonies for the Century 21 Exposition, a World's Fair held in Seattle in 1962.
 In 1967, it became the first high school stadium in the country to install artificial turf.
+After several sellouts for the Seattle Sounders in their inaugural North American Soccer League season, a set of temporary bleachers were installed in the stadium to increase capacity to 17,925 in 1975.
+For soccer matches, the pitch at Memorial Stadium was 110 yd long and 60 yd wide.
+The Sounders moved to the Kingdome at the end of the 1975 season after attempts to negotiate for a long-term lease and management of the stadium with the Seattle School District were unsuccessful.

-In 1992, the scoreboard was replaced and the field was rededicated as "Leon H. Brigham Field", in tribute to the long-time high school football coach who pushed to build Memorial Stadium while serving as the Seattle School District's first Director of Athletics.
+In 1992, the scoreboard was replaced and the field was rededicated as "Leon H. Brigham Field", in tribute to the long-time high school football coach who pushed to build Memorial Stadium while serving as the Seattle School District's first director of athletics.
 The scoreboard was again replaced in 2018.
 Plans to replace the turf surface and widen the field area were also announced prior to a visit by Major League Soccer officials in 1994 to determine its suitability to host a Seattle team.
+Memorial Stadium was renovated in 1999, forcing the Sounders to move to Renton Memorial Stadium for one season.